Skip to main content

 • Fatigue and weakness

-Standard chemo drugs are less useful for MDS than the hypomethylating agents, so they are not used often.
-But higher-risk MDS is more likely to progress to acute myeloid leukemia (AML), so some patients with these types of MDS may receive the same chemo treatment as AML patients.
+Standard chemo drugs are not used often for people with lower-risk forms of MDS.
+But higher-risk MDS is more likely to progress to acute myeloid leukemia (AML), so some people with these types of MDS may get the same chemo treatment as people with AML.

-Another option is to give the same, intense type of chemo that is used for younger patients with AML.
+Another option is to give the same, intense type of chemo used for younger people with AML.
 This means giving cytarabine at a higher dose, along with other chemo drugs.
-This is more often used in younger, healthier patients with higher-risk forms of MDS (like MDS with excess blasts).
+This is used more often in younger, healthier patients with higher-risk forms of MDS.
 Some of the chemo drugs that can be combined with cytarabine are:

 • Idarubicin